 Water is what Iceland does best, and to get under the skin of this country, you really do have to get wet.
 From glacial waterfalls that freeze the blood, to geothermal pools that warm the feet from the centre of the earth, there are endless opportunities to dip a toe or dive right in.
-So when we had the chance to go white water rafting with Arctic Rafting, we didn’t think twice…
+So when we had the chance to go white water family rafting Iceland style with Arctic Rafting, we didn’t think twice…

 No getting away from glaciers